b-lukaszuk/BS_wJ_eng/contents/regex.md

 ```

 ```
-# no comma separating elts of vector, to make it more legible
+# no commas separating elts of vector, to make it more legible
 [
 	"0"
 	"1"